Community support platform focused on clarity, trust, and action

 • Improve trust through visible impact and reassurance messaging

-• Establish a clear, approachable nonprofit communication tone
+• Establish a clearer, more approachable communication tone

 • Project framing and problem definition